 Kristin M. Bronson serves as the City Attorney for the City and County of Denver, having been appointed by Mayor Michael B. Hancock in October 2016.
-In that capacity, Ms. Bronson provides policy and legal advice to the Mayor, City Council, the twenty-six City agencies and departments, all city boards and commissions, the City Auditor and the Clerk and Recorder.
+In that capacity, Ms. Bronson provides policy and legal advice to the Mayor, City Council, City agencies and departments, all city boards and commissions, the City Auditor and the Clerk and Recorder.
 She is the final decision maker on critical legal decisions facing the city and manages a public law firm of over 220 attorneys, paralegals, victim advocates and staff.

 Prior to becoming City Attorney, Ms. Bronson was a partner in the Denver office of Lewis Roca Rothgerber Christie LLP for twenty years.
 Ms. Bronson’s private law practice focused on complex business litigation with a focus on commercial real estate and banking.
 She represented lender, developer, and property management clients in all facets of real estate, construction and banking law, appearing regularly in state and federal courts and arbitration proceedings.
 She served as an arbitrator for the American Arbitration Association for many years and as a trial advocacy instructor for the Faculty of Federal Advocates.